Blood near the Kremlin: Russia's media fight back

 “BORIS WILL BE MISSED”

-In his Sunday night show, Kiselyov moved away from Putin’s initial characterization of the murder as a ‘provocation’ meant to undermine the Kremlin chief.
+In his Sunday night show, Kiselyov moved away from Putin’s initial characterisation of the murder as a ‘provocation’ meant to undermine the Kremlin chief.

 Putin is an elected leader whose popularity ratings have hit 86 percent, Kiselyov pointed out.
 Nemtsov, he implied, was an opposition figure of little significance, not to be compared with the president.